seen = {}

 @z /= n

-Rounds each coordinate to the nearest integer.
-Excludes @w
+return @Rounds each coordinate to the nearest integer.
+Excludes @w.

 round : () ->